-Based on the previous sections, the key aspects of the digital transformation most relevant for the wind energy industry can be summarised as follows:
+Based on the previous sections, the key aspects of the digital transformation most relevant for the wind energy industry can be summarised as follows.

-- From digitisation to digitalisation: The measurement and storage of data that can be used to make business decisions can be time-consuming and expensive, and new methods and systems are required. - Digital objects need to be FAIR so that they can be used effectively in the digital transformation. - Big data: Handling the large amount of data involved in digitalisation requires both semantic and technical solutions.
-Semantic solutions includes standard metadata and related ontologies, while technical solutions include either new efficient storage systems or new strategies such as linking data distributed across organisations. - Data management: A data management policy concerning the way data are collected, stored, and preserved is crucial for getting the right data to the right users within an organisation, and for data-sharing amongst organisations. - Data analytics: New innovations such as federated learning and privacy-preserving machine learning are required to reduce the computational power required for data analytics applied to big data. - Digitalisation: The new processes and ways of working required for successful implementation of the digital transformation need to be fully adopted by people within organisations.
+- From digitisation to digitalisation.
+The measurement and storage of data that can be used to make business decisions can be time-consuming and expensive, and new methods and systems are required.

+- Digital objects.
+These need to be FAIR so that they can be used effectively in the digital transformation. - Big data.
+Handling the large amount of data involved in digitalisation requires both semantic and technical solutions.
+Semantic solutions include standard metadata and related ontologies, while technical solutions include either new efficient storage systems or new strategies such as linking data distributed across organisations. - Data management.
+A data management policy concerning the way data are collected, stored, and preserved is crucial for getting the right data to the right users within an organisation and for data sharing amongst organisations. - Data analytics.
+New innovations such as federated learning and privacy-preserving machine learning are required to reduce the computational power required for data analytics applied to big data. - Digitalisation.
+The new processes and ways of working required for the successful implementation of the digital transformation need to be fully adopted by people within organisations. - New products, processes, and businesses.
+The successful transformation of new findings based on data analytics into new products, processes, and business can only happen if research institutes, funding bodies, and industry partners actively come together to bridge the valley of death.
+This could be achieved through new digitalisation strategies.